solihah-a/TicTacToeServer/README.md

 * With the current implementation, can two users login to the system using the same account credentials?
 Why or Why not?
-  - Yes, two users can log in with the same credentials in the current implementation, because nothing in the provided code enforces a limit of one active session per account.
+  - No, two users cannot log in using the same account credentials, because the system tracks an online status in the database.
-    There is no session tracking, no check for an existing logged-in user, and no mechanism to block additional logins for the same username/password.
+  When one user is logged in (online = true), the server p prevents another login with the same credentials until the first user disconnects.

 * Explain the stages of EventStatus and object Event class goes through in the game process.
 Use the “The Flow of Game Event” diagram above as a guide.